 For Joe Pool Lake shoreline erosion control in the DFW area, Shore Protect Team uses concrete block retaining walls or rock riprap depending on the specific wave exposure and soil conditions at each property.
 Concrete block retaining walls on Joe Pool Lake are typically set back from the water's edge with a rock riprap toe protection at the water line to prevent undermining from wave scour at the base of the wall.
 Shore Protect Team assesses the slope, soil type, and wave exposure at each Joe Pool Lake erosion site before recommending the specific retaining wall approach that provides the most durable protection.

 Send Shore Protect Team your Joe Pool Lake property location and county along with photos of your shoreline erosion, dock, or retaining wall.
-We assess the Corps permit requirements and wave conditions at your specific location and provide a preliminary cost estimate.
 Contact Shore Protect Team to start your Joe Pool Lake waterfront project.